chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 Running the simulation
 -----------------------

-Call the gls_navier_stokes_3d by invoking:
+We call the gls_navier_stokes_3d by invoking:

 ``mpirun -np $number_of_CPU_cores gls_navier_stokes_3d 3d-dam-break.prm``

 .. warning::
-    Make sure to compile lethe in `Release` mode and run in parallel using mpirun.
-This simulation takes :math:`\approx` 15.5 hours on 40 processes (runned on the Béluga cluster).
+    Make sure to compile Lethe in `Release` mode and run in parallel using mpirun.
+This simulation took :math:`\approx` 15.5 hours on 40 processes (runned on the `Béluga <https://docs.alliancecan.ca/wiki/B%C3%A9luga/en>`_ cluster).

 .. _Results: